wellingguzman/wellingguzman.com/public/notes/control-wordpress-404-error.md

-<p>I have site built with Wordpress and I wanted to catch all 404 page that Wordpress try to display and make my own custom 404 page depending on the requested page, or in fact I just wanted to whether or not show a 404 page.</p>
+I have site built with Wordpress and I wanted to catch all 404 page that Wordpress try to display and make my own custom 404 page depending on the requested page, or in fact I just wanted to whether or not show a 404 page.

 <!-- more -->

-<p>If the user, let's say, go to <code>http://mysite.com/someword</code> on mysite, and if that is not a post/page it would probably display a 404 page, but I didn't want that behavior I wanted to search if <code>someword</code> is a category slug or a tag and display posts in that category or tag, otherwise would show the normal 404 page.</p>
+If the user, let's say, go to `http://mysite.com/someword` on mysite, and if that is not a post/page it would probably display a 404 page, but I didn't want that behavior I wanted to search if `someword` is a category slug or a tag and display posts in that category or tag, otherwise would show the normal 404 page.

-<p>So, this is what I did, I added a action to <code>template_redirect</code> hook, that is executed before WordPress determine which page is going to be loaded.</p>
+So, this is what I did, I added a action to `template_redirect` hook, that is executed before WordPress determine which page is going to be loaded.

 ```php
 <?php